 The Group prepares a 30 year business plan which is updated and approved on an annual basis.
-The most recent business plan was approved in May 2021 by the Board.
-The Business plan considers the assessed principal risks set out in pages 44 to 49 and other matters discussed in connection with the Group Viability statement.
-As well as considering the impact of several scenarios on the business plan the Board also adopted a stress testing framework against the base plan.
+The most recent business plan was approved in May 2020 by the Board.
+As well as considering the impact of a number of scenarios on the business plan the Board also adopted a stress testing framework against the base plan.
 The stress testing impacts were measured against loan covenants and peak borrowing levels compared to agreed facilities, with potential mitigating actions identified to reduce expenditure.

-Following the outbreak of Covid-19 the Group has undertaken a series of further scenario testing including severe but plausible downsides in the worst-case scenarios and has adopted a revised business plan taking in to account the key identified impacts.
+Following the outbreak of Covid-19 the Group has undertaken a series of further scenario testing including severe but plausible downsides in the worst case assessment.

-The board, after reviewing the group and company budgets for 2020/21 and the group's medium term financial position as detailed in the 30-year business plan including changes arising from the Covid-19 pandemic, is of the opinion that taking account of severe but plausible downsides, the group and company have adequate resources to continue in business for a period of 12 months from the date of approval of these financial statements (the going concern assessment period).
+The board, after reviewing the group and company budgets for 2020/21 and the group's medium term financial position as detailed in the 30-year business plan including changes arising from the Covid-19 pandemic, is of the opinion that, taking account of severe but plausible downsides, the group and company have adequate resources to continue in business for a period of 12 months from the date of approval of these financial statements (the going concem assessment period).
 In order to reach this conclusion, the Board have considered:

-the property market - budget and business plan scenarios have taken account of delays in handovers, the number of shared ownership property sales, reductions in shared ownership sales values;
+• The property market - budget and business plan scenarios have taken account of delays in handovers, lower numbers of shared ownership property sales, reductions in shared ownership sales values and potential conversion of market sale to social homes;

-- The negative reserves that exist in Connexus Housing One Limited They have assessed that the Transfer of engagements due to take place on the 1 April 2021 will resolve negative reserves position, with there being sufficient future cash flows and Group surplus' forecast in the 30 year business plan to prevent re-occurrence. - Maintenance costs budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, with major works being phased into future years; - Rent and service charge receivable arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents; - Liquidity current available cash and unutilised loan facilities of £18.856m, with £21.983m within the Shropshire Funding Group which gives significant headroom for committed spend and other forecast cash flows that arise; - Borrowing Headroom- There is significant un-utilised borrowing headroom within CH1L property portfolio. - The association's ability to withstand other adverse scenarios such as higher interest rates and number of void properties.
+• Maintenance costs - budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, with major works being phased into future years;

+•Rent and service charge receivable - arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents;

+•Liquidity - current available cash and unutilised loan facilities of $\pounds$ 7.332m with a further $\pounds$ 25.263m held in Herefordshire Capital plc, which gives significant headroom for committed spend and other forecast cash flows that arise;

+• The associations ability to withstand other adverse scenarios such as higher interest rates and number of void properties.